gesellix/docker-client/roadmap.md

 # Supported Features

-*feature set based on the [Docker Remote API v1.24](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/)*
+*feature set based on the [Docker Engine API v1.24](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.24/)*

-Since the Docker remote api tends to be backwards compatible, the Docker Client currently supports most other api versions, too.
+Since the Docker engine api tends to be backwards compatible, the Docker Client currently supports most other api versions, too.

 This project tends to support most api endpoints, but it always depends on free time.
 If you're missing a feature, please file